Mekazstan/Predictive-Maintenance/README.md

 - Printing Results:
 The confusion matrix for the new data is displayed, along with additional information based on the prediction.

+- Summary
-In summary, this code is a comprehensive pipeline for building, training, evaluating, and using a machine learning model for predictive maintenance.
+This code is a pipeline for building, training, evaluating, and using a machine learning model for predictive maintenance.
 It involves data exploration, visualization, model training, and result interpretation.